wp-plugins/fourteen-colors/readme.txt

 === Fourteen Colors ===
 Contributors: celloexpressions
-Tags: Twenty Fourteen, Custom Colors, Custom, Colors, Theme Customizer, Twenty Fourteen Theme, Default Theme, Bundled Theme, 2014
+Tags: Twenty Fourteen, Custom Colors, Custom, Colors, Customizer, Theme Customizer, Twenty Fourteen Theme, Default Theme, Bundled Theme, 2014
 Requires at least: 3.8
 Tested up to: 3.9
 Stable tag: 1.0.2
-Description: Customize the colors of the Twenty Fourteen Theme, directly within the Theme Customizer.
+Description: Customize the colors of the Twenty Fourteen Theme, directly within the Customizer.
 License: GPLv2

 == Description ==
 Not a big fan of green and black?
 Love the layout of Twenty Fourteen, but need its colors to match your brand?
 Don't have time to create a child theme, or want to change up your site's look on a regular basis without technical overhead?

-Fourteen Colors is the most efficient way to re-color the Twenty Fourteen theme.
+Fourteen Colors is the most *efficient* way to re-color the Twenty Fourteen theme.
 It provides two color pickers, which together control:

 * Header/Sidebar/Footer Background Color
 * Featured Content Background Color